 In December 2015, Mr. Norris was appointed Director of the EDNY FIFA Task Force, in which position he supervised teams of AUSAs and DOJ trial attorneys prosecuting the indicted case, United States v.
 Jeffrey Webb et al., and 11 related cases, and conducting multiple related investigations of individuals and entities.
 Under Mr. Norris’s leadership, the Office publicly announced charges against 43 individuals and entities, 22 guilty pleas, and the entry into a deferred prosecution agreement with an Argentine sports marketing company.
 In total, the individual and corporate resolutions announced under Mr. Norris’s leadership included over $330 million in forfeiture and criminal penalties.

-Mr. Norris has also distinguished himself through his other work during his tenure in the U.S. Attorney’s Office.
+Mr. Norris also distinguished himself through his other work during his tenure in the U.S. Attorney’s Office.
 In his first years in the Office, Mr. Norris served as a line prosecutor specializing in domestic and international organized crime cases, successfully trying to verdict three month-long RICO cases involving charges ranging from securities fraud to extortion to murder.
-Mr. Norris has also served as a supervisor in various sections of the Office, including the National Security & Cybercrime Section, where in his role as Chief he was responsible for supervising all of the Office’s counterterrorism, cybercrime, espionage, export, and sanctions cases.
-In addition to his government work, Mr. Norris has served as an adjunct professor at NYU School of Law, where he co-teaches a seminar on federal criminal prosecution.
+Mr. Norris also served as a supervisor in various sections of the Office, including the National Security & Cybercrime Section, where in his role as Chief he was responsible for supervising all of the Office’s counterterrorism, cybercrime, espionage, export, and sanctions cases.
+In addition to his government work, Mr. Norris served as an adjunct professor at NYU School of Law, where he co-taught a seminar on federal criminal prosecution.

 Before joining the U.S. Attorney’s Office in 2007, Mr. Norris worked in private practice in New York and clerked for a federal district judge in the Southern District of New York.
 Mr. Norris is a graduate of Columbia College and Harvard Law School.